jrwieland/TaraniTunes-v4.x/README.md

 ## TaraniTunes v4.3  (Widget for Color Radios)
 Key Enhancements
-* Model Glboal Variables allow the music and playlists to change without having to use a switch reset
+* Model Global Variables allow the music and playlists to change without having to use a switch reset
-* Added Flush Audio for imediate play of a song or playlist as it is selected
+* Added Flush Audio for immediate play of a song or playlist as it is selected

 Previous Enhancements
 * Resizable zone widget works in all zones (including top bar).